gmontamat/s107g-arduino/README.md

 The code in this repository is based on the work of several people, including that of [Jim'ung](http://www.jimhung.co.uk/), [ladyada](https://www.adafruit.com/), and [Kerry D. Wong](http://www.kerrywong.com/).
-Credits to all of them for reverse engineering the controller protocol and showing how to send a 38KHz infrarred pulse using Arduino.
+Credits to all of them for reverse engineering the controller protocol and showing how to send a 38KHz infrarred pulse using an Arduino.

 Some of the sources on which I based my work are: